ragingbeardo/airdrop-config/README.md

 - `itemTypeWhiteList`: if this list is empty, you will only get items from the weapon, armor, and crate count items
 - `itemLimits`: a numerical limit for a specific ID
 - `itemStackLimits`: a numerical range for a specific ID
-- `armorWhiteList`: armorLevelWhitelist: what level of armor can show up (as far as i could tell i think 0 is the same as nothing) [0,1,2,3,4,5,6]
+- `armorWhiteList`: what level of armor can show up (as far as i could tell i think 0 is the same as nothing) [0,1,2,3,4,5,6]
 - `allowBossItems`: I think you can understand this one on your own (haven't tested yet, might still needs id whitelisting to actually show up but can't say for sure)